Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Revising C - Finished it till pointers ..last day for this tommorow.<br><br>

 I didn't do anything else today ...
 A wasted day but let's continue.

+<h2>Day 30 of #100DaysOfCode </h2>

+✅ Finished with C Revision 😩.<br>
+✅ Worked with a PDF module in python.<br>
+✅ Learnt about Decorators concept in python.<br><br>

+A bit tiring but alas good end to the lazy days...this whole month of progress made me realize I can do things.
+To huge days ahead.💪